MicroEJ/docs/ApplicationDeveloperGuide/testsuiteEngine.rst

 ------------------------

 This section will shortly explains how to use the ``Trace Analyzer``.
-The MicroEJ Testsuite comes with an archive containing the ``Trace Analyzer`` which can be used to analyze the output trace of an application.
+The MicroEJ Test Suite comes with an archive containing the ``Trace Analyzer`` which can be used to analyze the output trace of an application.
 It can be used from different forms;